Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Our Proposals: Density-Adaptive Kernel based Reranking

-Equipped with a density-adaptive kernel function, we are ready to present our inv-DAKR, which can be viewed as a smoothed $k$-INN based re-ranking approach.
+Equipped with the density-adaptive kernel function, we are ready to present our inv-DAKR.
 The key ingredient of inv-DAKR is that, instead of finding the list of $k$-INN directly, we use a smooth kernel function with a density-adaptive parameter to score all gallery samples.

-Recall that the $k$-INN of the probe sample $\x_i$ are defined by the list of gallery samples which inversely find the probe sample $\x_i$ as one of their $k$-NN.
-As an analogue, we put a smooth kernel function $\kappa(\x |\y_j,\sigma_j)$ at each gallery sample $\y_j$ with an adaptive local parameter $\sigma_j$ where $j=1,\cdots, N$.
-Specifically, we use the \textit{radial basis function} to define $\kappa(\y |\y_j,\sigma_j)$, \ie,
+Recall that the $k$-INN set of the probe sample $\x_i$ is defined by the list of gallery samples that inversely find the probe sample $\x_i$ as one of their $k$-NN.
+As an analogue, we put a smooth kernel function $\kappa(\x |\y_j,\sigma_j)$ at each gallery sample $\y_j$ with an adaptive local parameter $\sigma_j$, with $j=1,\cdots, N$.
+Specifically, we use the \textit{radial basis function} to define $\kappa(\x |\y_j,\sigma_j)$, \textit{i.e.},